 - Time since the last episode of COPD symptoms

-Patients may need to arrange for some services in advance, such as in-flight oxygen or wheelchairs and they may need to notify the airline of certain medications, ventilators or continuous positive airway pressure (CPAP) machines.
+People may need to arrange for some services in advance, such as in-flight oxygen or wheelchairs and they may need to notify the airline of certain medications, ventilators or continuous positive airway pressure (CPAP) machines.
 COPD patients may consider obtaining a frequent traveler's medical card (FREMEC).

-Patients with COPD are at high risk for depression and anxiety, which can impair their outlook on life.
+People with COPD are at high risk for depression and anxiety, which can impair their outlook on life.
 Depression often gets worse as people with COPD need to limit their activities and social interactions.
 Psychological counseling and social support are important for helping people improve their emotional state, cope with daily stresses, and maintain their independence and social relationships.

 Minimizing Airborne Contaminants